goodness-data/data-analystics-notes/README.md

 **Example:**
 - Data analysis → Calculating the average daily sales
 - Data analytics → Using those insights to decide on promotions or inventory management

+# Day 2 – Types of Data

+## Introduction
+Not all data is the same.
+In data analysis, understanding the type of data you are working with is very important because it determines how you analyze and interpret it.

+---

+## 1. Qualitative Data (Categorical Data)

+Qualitative data describes qualities or characteristics.
+It is non-numerical and cannot be measured with numbers.

+Examples:
+- Gender (Male/Female)
+- Eye color
+- Country
+- Marital status
+- Product category

+This type of data is grouped into categories.

+---

+## 2. Quantitative Data (Numerical Data)

+Quantitative data consists of numbers and can be measured or counted.

+Examples:
+- Age
+- Height
+- Salary
+- Number of students
+- Sales revenue

+Quantitative data can be analyzed using mathematical operations.

+---

+## Types of Quantitative Data

+### a) Discrete Data
+Discrete data can be counted.
+It usually consists of whole numbers.

+Examples:
+- Number of students in a class
+- Number of cars in a parking lot
+- Number of products sold

+You cannot have 2.5 students — it must be a whole number.

+---

+### b) Continuous Data
+Continuous data can be measured and can include decimals.

+Examples:
+- Height (5.7 ft)
+- Weight (60.5 kg)
+- Temperature (36.6°C)

+Continuous data can take any value within a range.

+## Why This Matters in Data Analysis

+Understanding data types helps a data analyst:
+- Choose the correct analysis method
+- Create appropriate charts
+- Apply correct statistical techniques
+- Make accurate conclusions

+Correct data understanding leads to better insights.